They call it NETFILE, and most Canadians can use it to file their income tax returns over the Internet.

 Some software certified for use with NETFILE is free for individuals with low or modest incomes.
 Check the list of certified software and the vendor's site for specific details.

 You will need to use a secure browser with 128-bit secure sockets layer encryption (SSL).
 If you already use online banking, it's likely you have a compliant browser.
-If necessary, directions to upgrade your browser are available.
+If necessary, directions to test and upgrade your browser are available.

 Your browser must also have cookies turned on.